yownas/vzsh/README.md

     [groups]
     wheel:user1
     managers:user1_admin
+    logadmins:alice,bob

     [containers]
     www.example.com:user2
+    syslog.local.domain:@logadmins=loguser
     *:@wheel

     [hosts]
-    localhost:@wheel, user3
+    localhost:@wheel,user3

     [manager]
     move:@managers
     startstop:@managers

-user1 has access to any container, as the group @wheel, while user2 only have access to www.example.com. @wheel and user3 are allowed to get a shell on the local host.
+user1 has access to any container, as the group @wheel, while user2 only have access to www.example.com.

+Alice and Bob are members of the logadmins-group and are able to access the container syslog.local.domain, but only as loguser, not root.

+@wheel and user3 are allowed to get a shell on the local OpenVZ host.
 Only the group "managers" are allowed to start and stop containers and move them to other hosts. user1 is a member of  managers but has to use a special key with "admin" as suffix.

 In ~root/.ssh/authorized_keys you need to add the public keys generated in the step above.